Sri Pada (Adam’s Peak) : Climbing Sri Lanka’s most sacred mountain

 We immediately washed up, got ready in 15 minutes and left before even having breakfast.
 Buses tend to leave early morning out of these far-flung villages.
 We rushed to the bus stop and waited, only to find out that the next bus was at 9.30am.

-The view at the top might not be spectactular, but it is still an enjoyable sunrise view, a good work-out and an important place to visit culturally.
+The view at the top might not be spectacular, but it is still an enjoyable sunrise view, a good work-out and an important place to visit culturally.
 The journey there and back also encompasses nice views.
-I would strong advise to do it in the off-season, I can’t imagine fighting with the crowds or dealing with the human jams in the peak season.
+I would strongly advise to do it in the off-season, I can’t imagine fighting with the crowds or dealing with the human jams in the peak season.

 Here are some additional tips to make your journey better :